4rge/Shell-Script-Templates/Whiptail-Package-Management-Template/README.md

 ## Customization

 To modify the list of packages managed by either tool, locate the LIST variable.
-You may add or remove package names as needed.

-# Bash Script Example
-`LIST="package1 package2"`
-For the Bash script, be sure to uncomment the appropriate action for the desired package manager:
+You may add or remove package names as needed, be sure to uncomment the appropriate action for the desired package manager:

 `ACTION="install"      # For Debian`
 `# ACTION="-Syyu"     # For Arch (uncomment if using Arch)`